Tezepelumab-ekko (Tezspire)

 Source: Amgen, 2023

-Aetna considers tezepelumab experimental and investigational for the following indications (not an all-inclusive list) because the safety and/or effectiveness for these indications has not been established:
+Aetna considers tezepelumab experimental, investigational, or unproven for the following indications (not an all-inclusive list) because the safety and/or effectiveness for these indications has not been established:

 1. Allergic broncho-pulmonary aspergillosis